 Types of ball valves:

 - Floating: The floating ball valve has two elastomeric seats that press against the ball and keep it in place.
-Look at the part of the picture that is highlighted and remembers it.
+Look at the part of the picture that is highlighted and remember it.
 You will see the difference when you tell me about the trunnion-mounted valve.
 The stem is connected to the ball by a slot at the top, which lets the ball turn a quarter of a turn.
 The pressure going up on the ball makes the ball move to the side a little bit, which is allowed by the shaft.
 This small movement to the side puts pressure on the ball, which presses it against the seat downstream.
 This makes the valve leakage tighter.
-When the pressure going up is high, it is very hard to move the floating valve.
+When the pressure going up is high, it is tough to move the floating valve.

 - Trunnion Mounted: A trunnion is a small shaft or extension set in the body.
 You can tell from the picture.
 In this design, the steam and the ball work together.
 The ball is held up by two seats that float or are loaded with springs and are always in contact with the ball.